By Texas Homesteader ~

 The water heats the jar, the jar heats the oil and beeswax.
 In no time both coconut oil and beeswax is all melted.

 I give it a quick stir to blend everything together and now I’m ready to go.

 Applying Simple Homemade Wood Conditioner

 As the mixture cools it will thicken.
 So it’s easiest for me to dip a clean cotton cloth into the mixture while it’s still warm but not hot.
 That way it’s soft enough to scoop up what I need and slather it on my wooden items without being too hot to burn me.

 But if the mixture has cooled and solidified too much for my liking I just firmly press my thumbs into the hardened mixture to break it up.
-It breaks up easily and then it’s much easier to dip out a small amount of my wood conditioner with a cotton cloth.
+It breaks up easily.
+And when it’s not a hardened surface then my wood conditioner is much easier to dip out a small amount of my wood conditioner with a cotton cloth.